maica-rbdn/mbt-tech-exam/README.md

 ```

 ## After succcessful run:
-Go to the localhost to create the local db.
-Required to be able to create all needed database.
+Go to the localhost to create the local db => Required to be able to create all needed database.
+If an error occurred, try to reload the page again.
 Take note: A test user with no mappings will be created once localhost/ has been called

 Local host: http://127.0.0.1:5000